If the data says go left, you go left

 Table of Contents

-From a top-down view, data-driven management enables the (necessary) transition from the management-driven style of improvement (“papering over the cracks”) to actual data-driven improvement.
+From a top-down view, data-driven management enables the (necessary) transition from the management-driven style of improvement to actual data-driven improvement.
 Autonomous, entrepreneurial employees; short-lived, modern customer-focused strategies; and flexible structures are the contours of the intelligent, data-driven organization.
-They’re the same ingredients you need to be agile and adaptable.
+These elements foster agility and adaptability, ensuring the organization can swiftly respond to changing market conditions.
 In short: how do you get from management-driven to data-driven continuous improvement?
+It involves cultivating a data-centric culture, investing in the right tools and technology, and enhancing data literacy across all levels of the organization.

 Promote a culture of open feedback